2025

 University Hospitals Birmingham NHS Fou…

-Concerns summary Mandatory training for automated CSF drainage systems is not adequately enforced, with many staff untrained.
+Concerns summary (AI summary) Mandatory training for automated CSF drainage systems is not adequately enforced, with many staff untrained.
 There's no sustainable plan to ensure all current and future clinical staff receive essential training on critical equipment.